cupnoodle/fluffyes/24-spotify.md

 To reduce the blank space, we will have to distribute the button evenly, meaning they occupy a certain proportion of the width of the screen size.
+As the screen width increase, they should occupy more width.